FilippoPisello/PandasSpread/readme.md

 The logic behind this choice is that a pandas data frame occupies the same cells in a spreadsheet regardless of what the spreadsheet software is.

 ## 1.2.
 Code structure
-The code is designed to covey a hierarchical division of the class' methods, through a system of tiers.
-These tiers are introduced by comment blocks which are made of two compact lines of "#" having a number in between.
-The number represent the tier.
+The code is designed to convey a hierarchical division of the class' methods.
+Different code portions are introduced by comment blocks which are made of two compact lines of "#" having a number in between.

-The tiers are structured as follows:
+The sections are structured as follows:
+- **Part 1**: elements with external scope
-- **Tier 1.1**: class properties
+  - **Part 1.1**: class properties
-- **Tier 1.2**: class methods which are meant to be accessed by the user
+  - **Part 1.2**: main class methods.
+These are meant to be accessed by the user
+- **Part 2**: worker methods
-- **Tier 2**: methods used to built tier 1 methods
+  - **Part 2.1**: methods used in attributes
-- **Tier 3**: methods used to built tier 2 methods
+  - **Part 2.2**: chain of methods used for the row/column methods in 1.2
-- ...and so on
+  - **Part 2.3**: methods used as building blocks in multiple parts of the class
 - **Tier D**: methods useful for tests or debugging

-This structure should hopefully help the reader to understand how the simple pieces are assembled to construct more complex items.
+The methods' are ordered so that if method B is invoked by method A, then B will be below A. This structure should hopefully help the reader to understand how the simple pieces are assembled to construct more complex items.

 The individual methods are designed to follow as closely as possible the single-responsibility principle.

 ## 1.3.
 Terminology
 Some terms should be unambiguously defined.
 Concerning the spreadsheet table elements: